 The company has one year from the first date of commercial disclosure to seek registered trademark and patent protection for a rose variety.
 On the other hand, trademark registration for a commercial name can be sought at any time.

 Another good example of the commercial process is the variety ‘RADral,’ another rose “invented” by Radler.
 It was originally introduced in the US as Carefree Celebration in 2007, but has recently been re-introduced, and in 2018 has been trademarked under the registered/trademarked name ‘Coral Knockout®.’
-Perhaps the variety’s success in Star® Roses’ own field trials and as a regional winner in the American Garden Rose Selections™ (AGRS™) rose-trial program, convinced them that the rose belonged in the family with the world’s most commercially successful roses.
+Perhaps the variety’s success in Star® Roses’ own field trials and as a nation-wide winner in the American Garden Rose Selections™ (AGRS™) and American Rose Trials for Sustainability rose-trial programs, convinced them that the rose would sell better in the family with the US’s most commercially successful roses.

 A final good example of how marketing drives naming practices is the current sustainable favorite, ‘KORpauvio’, from the Kordes company of Germany which we know and love in the Deep South as Beverly®.
 In South Africa and Australia, it’s sold as Perfume Passion, in France as Sophie Davant, in the United Kingdom as Pink Perfection, and in Germany, like the US, it’s Beverly.
-As marketing has become more important, the USPTO’s trademark and registration process is now used to protect collections of roses—Beverly® is marketed in Kordes’s “Eleganza®” hybrid tea collection.
+As marketing has become more important, the USPTO’s trademark and registration process is now used to protect collections of roses—Beverly® (RIGHT) is marketed in Kordes’s “Eleganza®” hybrid tea collection.
 As you can see, Eleganza® is a registered trademark.
-(ABOVE: Photo of 'Beverly', photo by Rita Perwich)

-If you’re still paying attention and perhaps wondering, the use of single quotes around rose names varies among authorities—the rose industry’s rules, according to Star® Roses, are different from the ARS’s.
+If you’re still paying attention and perhaps wondering, the use of single quotes around rose names varies among authorities—the rose industry’s rules, according to Star® Roses, are different from the ARS’s, and also different from the USPTO’s.
 HelpMeFind.com is no help because it shows each name with, then later without, single quotes.
 The rose names in the preceding paragraphs are punctuated as Star® specified, but I have not tried to sort out rules from the other countries.